 How to create an new playbook in Mattermost

 We start by clicking the Playbooks & Incidents link in the Mattermost navigator.

-This will bring us to the Playbooks & Incidents page where we can see previously created playbooks, an incident management playbook template, and a link to create new playbooks.
+This will bring us to the Playbooks & Incidents page where we can see previously created playbooks, an incident collaboration playbook template, and a link to create new playbooks.
 This really shows the flexibility of playbook creation.
-While we are focusing on Incident Management in this article, really you can create a playbook for anything—CI/CD automation, chaos engineering planning, even onboarding new team members!
+While we are focusing on Incident Collaboration in this article, really you can create a playbook for anything—CI/CD automation, chaos engineering planning, even onboarding new team members!

 For this run through, we’ll select Create a Playbook.

 We’ll need to fill out a few fields to ensure we are clear when executing our plan.
 As pointed out in PagerDuty’s documentation, we need to set expectations and ensure we give people actionable tasks and roles that are clearly defined.
 All this should be established before creating a playbook.

 For our example, we will use a basic template and begin filling in our fields: